Thermostats without conjugate points: Introduction

 { \textit{Question.}} Let $(M,g,\lambda)$ be a magnetic system without conjugate points.
 Does $G_s^* = G_u^*$ everywhere imply $\kappa_0 = 0$?

-Based on Theorem \ref{theorem:collapse} (b), it is possible that the damped thermostat curvature is better equipped for detecting the topological entropy of the thermostat flow.
-Even in the setting where $\tilde{\kappa} \leq 0$, though, it is not clear whether $\tilde{\kappa} = 0$ everywhere is equivalent to the Green bundles collapsing everywhere.
+Based on part (b) of Theorem \ref{theorem:collapse}, it is possible that the damped thermostat curvature is better equipped for detecting the topological entropy of the thermostat flow.
+However, even in the setting where $\tilde{\kappa} \leq 0$, it is not clear whether $\tilde{\kappa} = 0$ everywhere is equivalent to the Green bundles collapsing everywhere.